Resources & Scholarships for Black Students | EduMed.org

 - HBCU Foundation

-The NAACP is one of the most well-known advocacy organizations.
-It seeks to improve the lives of those who suffer from racial discrimination through the use of multiple initiatives, including empowerment programs. - Shawn Carter Foundation
+Preeminent nonprofit organization dedicated to improving the lives of those who suffer from racial discrimination through the use of empowerment programs and other advocacy initiatives. - Shawn Carter Foundation

-In addition to providing scholarships, the Shawn Carter Foundation accomplishes its mission of helping socio-economically challenged individuals through a college prep bus tour for HBCUs, a study abroad exchange, and community service programs.
+The Shawn Carter Foundation accomplishes its mission of helping socioeconomically challenged individuals through a variety of programs, including scholarships, college prep bus tours of HBCUs, a study abroad exchange, and community service programs.

 Healthcare Education